maciejkuran/mindescape-cms-public/README.md

 ## 1. About ⚡

 Mindescape CMS is a custom content management system built for any blog-type website.
+Fully responsive, optimized & designed for mobile devices.

 Mindescape comes from the words (mind + escape) and is the brand that supports worldwide contemporary independent artists.
 Any blog-type web application requires some management system where you can publish/save drafts/edit/remove articles, manage comments, users, etc. It's what my custom CMS is developed for.

 Despite the name and current application branding, my CMS can easily be transformed, customized, and plugged into any other brand/web application.
 You will find information about the capabilities of the application in the following sections.